Ă—

 Do not set linkType to eth for SriovNetworkNodePolicy, because this can lead to an incorrect number of available devices reported by the device plugin.

-19 Optional: To enable hardware offloading, the eSwitchMode field must be set to "switchdev".
+19 Optional: To enable hardware offloading, you must set the eSwitchMode field to "switchdev".
+For more information about hardware offloading, see "Configuring hardware offloading".

 20 Optional: To exclude advertising an SR-IOV network resource’s NUMA node to the Topology Manager, set the value to true.
 The default value is false.